material-components/material-components-web/CONTRIBUTING.md

 npm run fix:css # Runs stylefmt, which helps fix simple stylelint errors npm run fix # Runs both of the above commands in parallel

-npm run test:watch # Runs karma on Chrome, re-running when source files change

-npm test # Lints all files, runs karma, runs closure tests, and then runs coverage enforcement checks. npm run test:unit # Only runs the karma tests npm run test:closure # Runs closure build tests against all closurized files
+npm test # Lints all files, runs karma, runs closure tests, and then runs coverage enforcement checks. npm run test:unit # Only runs the karma tests npm run test:watch # Runs the karma tests on Chrome, re-running when source files change npm run test:closure # Runs closure build tests against all closurized files
 ```

-#### Running Tests across browsers

-If you're making big changes or developing new components, we encourage you to be a good citizen and test your changes across browsers!
-A super simple way to do this is to use [sauce labs](https://saucelabs.com/), which is how we test our collaborator PRs on TravisCI:

-1. [Sign up](https://saucelabs.com/beta/signup) for a sauce labs account (choose "Open Sauce" as your selected plan; [it's free](https://saucelabs.com/opensauce/)!)
-2. [Download sauce connect](https://wiki.saucelabs.com/display/DOCS/Sauce+Connect+Proxy) for your OS and make sure that the `bin` folder in the downloaded zip is somewhere on your `$PATH`.
-3. Navigate to your dashboard, scroll down to where it says "Access Key", and click "Show"
-4. Enter your password when prompted
-5. Copy your access key
-6. Run `SAUCE_USERNAME=<your-saucelabs-username> SAUCE_ACCESS_KEY=<your-saucelabs-access-key> npm test`

-This will have karma run our unit tests across all browsers we support, and ensure your changes will not introduce regressions.

-Alternatively, you can run `npm run test:watch` and manually open browsers / use VMs / use emulators to test your changes.
+When running `npm run test:watch`, you can use the "DEBUG" button in the browser that is opened to open a separate debugging window which will show all test results in the browser.

+You can add `?grep=...` to the debug URL in order to only run tests whose suite/test name include a given string.
+Additionally, you can click the arrow to the right of any test result to only run that test.
+This can be very helpful for debugging failing unit tests.

 ### Coding Style